FarnooshHeidari/CompletionDetection/README.md

 # Annotations for Completion Moment Detection
-We present the annotations for completion moments of 16 actions from three datasets.
+We present the annotations for completion moments of 16 actions from three datasets: HMDB, UCF101, RGBD-AC.

 **Complete action sequences** have been annotated with the completion frame number, representing the moment that: